 Typically team members meet their new colleagues or even converse with their existing colleagues in the lunchroom or in the halls.
 With this shift to remote working, that connection is lost.
-Encourage your team members to set aside a time to meet with their team members to introduce themselves and get to know one another to increase team morale.
+Encourage your team members to set aside a time to meet with new team members.
+Allowing for introductions and to get to know one another to increase team morale.

-As you can see and you can imagine there are many areas to focus on to ensure your team’s communication is helping your business and not hindering it.
+As you can see and you can imagine there are many areas to focus on.
+Ensuring your team’s communication is helping your business and not hindering it takes work.
 By ensuring your team keeps up-to-date with one another’s workflow on a day-to-day basis, you are maximizing the effectiveness of your team’s communications.

 Not only are you increasing the communication of your team, but you are also minimizing the amount of time you spend on calls.
-As you do not need to focus as much on updating your team members on workflows or explaining what you are working on.
+As you do not need to focus as much on updating your team members on workflows.
 We hope these tips for remote team communication effectiveness help your company continue to thrive.